shammy8/Lynel/README.md

 # Lynel
 Space Invader type game with assets from The Legend of Zelda.
-Based on the book "Python Crash Course" by Eric Matthes.

 "Download Zip" using the green "Clone or download" button.